 - Eco-Friendly without Any Harsh Chemicals

-First of all, Dr. Teasdale, your SW Portland dentist and his team use “universal precautions” to assure that we expose the patient to the least amount of radiation necessary.
+First of all, Dr. Teasdale, your SW Portland dentist, and our team use “universal precautions” to assure that we expose the patient to the least amount of radiation necessary.
 We always use lead aprons, with thyroid protection, to completely block any “scatter radiation” from entering the body.
-Our x-ray units have extremely restricted beams, of the most minimal field, to expose only the area we want.
+Our X-ray units have extremely restricted beams that expose only the areas we need to scan.

-But with the advent of digital radiography, ( or x-rays) we have been able to cut even these minimal exposure times by 90% or more.
-The image is picked up on a sensor plate rather than on film, and is entered directly into the computer.
-Then the computer enables us to magnify, increase or decrease contrast, or otherwise alter the image to enable us to pick out details that may otherwise be hidden.
+With the advent of digital radiography, (or digital X-rays) we have been able to cut even these minimal exposure times by 90% or more.
+The image is picked up on a sensor plate rather than on film and is entered directly into the computer.
+The computer then enables us to magnify, increase or decrease contrast, or otherwise alter the image to enable us to pick out details that may otherwise be hidden.

-As one of the leading dentists in SW Portland, OR.
-Dr. Teasdale and his team have been a pioneer in the use of digital x-rays, dating from the mid-1990’s, and now even our full-“wrap-around” and whole head images are digital.
-We see details that may otherwise have remained hidden, and hence can treat to a far higher standard than ever before.
-The computer images also give us the ability to better explain procedures and reasons to our patients, so that understanding increases across the board.
+As one of the leading dentists in SW Portland, Dr. Teasdale was one of the early adapters in the use of digital X-rays back in the mid-1990s.
+Today, even full “wrap-around” and whole head X-rays are digital.
+They allow us to see details that may otherwise have remained hidden, and hence we can treat patients to a far higher standard than ever before.
+The computer images also give us the ability to better explain procedures to our patients so that understanding increases across the board.

-Although the best amount of x-rays is zero, we are able through digital images to reduce the amount of whole body exposure to a negligible amount.
-With digital x-ray images, the total whole body radiation is far less than you would receive on a bright sunny summer day, as opposed to a more moderate spring or autumn day.
+Although the best amount of X-rays is zero, with digital radiography, we are better able to reduce the amount of radiation exposure to a negligible amount.
+In fact, with digital X-rays, the total radiation someone is exposed to is far less than what they would receive on a sunny summer day.